anjalikumari-27/Delta-demo/README.md

 # Delta-demo
-This is a Demo for Git and Github class.
+This is a Demo for Git &amp; Github class.

-This is my Demo class. for Git and GitHub.
+#Teacher
+Shradha Khapra

+#Student
+Sigma student